 LSU Baseball loses Game 1 of Super Regional to Florida State 6-4

-BATON ROUGE After breaking out to an early 4-0 lead against Florida State, the Seminoles scored 6 straight runs to take game one of the Baton Rouge Super Regional.
+BATON ROUGE- After breaking out to an early 4-0 lead against Florida State, the Seminoles scored 6 straight runs to take game one of the Baton Rouge Super Regional.

 Florida State slugger hit two home runs to help overcome the deficit to take a 1-0 lead in the series.
 Game 2 at Alex Box Stadium is set for a 5 p.m. first pitch on Sunday.